-Rosella chaired a Working Group to update Jump$tart’s 2015 National Standards in K-12 Personal Finance Education, 4th edition, a curriculum development tool for K-12 classrooms.
-This free publication can be downloaded from the Jump$tart website at www.jumpstart.org.
+Rosella chaired a working group to update Jump$tart’s 2015 National Standards in K-12 Personal Finance Education, 4th edition, a curriculum development tool for K-12 classrooms.
+This free publication can be downloaded at www.jumpstart.org/standards.

 Her professional awards include:

 - Jump$tart William E. Odom Visionary Leadership Award

 - U.S. Senator Philip A. Hart Consumer Leadership Award in Michigan

 - Purdue University, Distinguished Alumni Award